 - Support workers – request for additional employment protections

 - Employment legislation reviews

-MPs' pay is now frozen at current levels until 30 June 2019 which is when the next determination by the Remuneration Authority is due.
-The freeze will also allow time for us to do work to ensure the settings for determining MPs' pay are appropriate.
+MPs' pay was frozen in 2018, after the Government determined that the proposed salary increase to be unjustifiably high.
+The freeze allowed time for us to do work to ensure the settings for determining MPs' pay are appropriate.

 The Amendment Act to implement the new system for setting MPs’ pay was passed in 2019.

 - More information about the Amendment Act on the Parliament website(external link)

 - Read the announcement about the Bill by the Minister for Workplace Relations and Safety, August 2019(external link)